 Alumni Park offers trails among hills, ponds, coral trees, and lawns with views of the ocean.

 Set on top of Palatine Hill, the forested 137-acre campus of Lewis and Clark College bathes in nature.
-Surrounded by woods, the College’s centerpiece is the historic Frank Manor House, a rustic, Tudor-style mansion, designed by local architect Herman Brookman and built in 1924.
+Surrounded by woods, its centerpiece is the historic Frank Manor House, a rustic, Tudor-style mansion, designed by local architect Herman Brookman and built in 1924.

 A large pool bordered by flower beds sits at the back entrance of the mansion and the Tree Walk that consists of native tree species encountered by Lewis and Clark on their journey surrounds it.